 Want to know more about matcha tea?

-The matcha leaf is one form of the green tea leaf, and it has the exact same health benefits as a high grade green tea such as Gyokuro or Tencha.
-However, with matcha, the entire leaf is used, and made into a fine powder, which you can then dissolve into warm water and drink, or use in a smoothie or ice cream.
-This allows for the full scope of nutrients that the Tencha leaves provide to be utilised and absorbed by the body.
-Standard tea leaves which are simply brewed are not always able to allow for such a high nutrient intake as you are will only get what was able to be extracted into the water.
+The matcha leaf is one form of green tea leaf, and it has the exact same health benefits as a high-grade green tea such as Gyokuro or Tencha.
+However, with matcha, the entire leaf is used and made into a fine powder, which you can then dissolve into warm water and drink, or use in a smoothie or ice cream.
+This allows for the full scope of nutrients that the Tencha leaves provide to be utilized and absorbed by the body.
+Standard tea leaves that are simply brewed will not always allow for such a high nutrient intake as you will only get what was able to be extracted into the water.